 Choosing the right type of music production software is important when you are looking to become the next big producer.

-This is a comprehensive list of the best music production tools, also known as DAWs (digital audio workstations).
-This guide helps you pick the best music production software based on your needs.
+This is a comprehensive guide to choosing the best music production tools, also known as DAWs (digital audio workstations).
+This guide helps you pick the best music production software based on your artistic needs.

 Don’t forget to read through the FAQ section.
 There is a lot of useful information and best practices related to making music.